Dambee-bu/AAPL-Daily-Stock-Price-ANN/README.md

 AAPL Stock Closing Price Predictor

-This project uses a machine learning model to predict the daily closing price of AAPL (Apple Inc.) stock based on historical trading data.
-The model is trained on features including the opening price, high price, low price, and trading volume, and provides predictions for the closing price.
+This project uses a machine learning model trained to predict the daily closing price of AAPL (Apple Inc.) stock based on historical trading data.
+The model has been trained using features including the opening price, high price, low price, and trading volume.
+While predictions are not currently implemented, the project demonstrates the end-to-end process of preparing and training an ANN for stock price forecasting.

 Features

-Predicts AAPL's daily closing price.
+Trains an ML model to predict AAPL's daily closing price.

 Built using Python and TensorFlow/Keras.

-Accepts real-time stock data for predictions.

-Supports deployment as a Flask API.
+Ready for deployment as a Flask API.

 Dataset